 First Aid: How to Treat a Dog Bite at Home?

-• The article provides guidelines on how to handle dog bites at home, which include stopping the bleeding, cleaning the wound, and applying a sterile bandage and antibiotic ointment.
+• Home treatments include stopping the bleeding, washing the wound, applying a sterile bandage, and antibiotic ointment.

 • Medical attention is required for bites that show signs of infection, are on sensitive areas, are deep or large, don't stop bleeding after a few minutes, or if the dog is suspected of having rabies.